Redlands Ward team: Councillor Dave McElroy and Councillor Kathryn McCann

 Kathryn McCann has lived in Reading since 2006.
 She works for a local family support charity and is passionate about using her marketing skills to help organisations make a positive difference.
 In her spare time, she enjoys connecting with nature in her own garden, at her allotment, or while out walking.

-Kathryn has campaigned in Redlands Ward for four years and was elected in 2022.
-Kathryn says, “I love Redlands Ward and have been involved in projects to make it greener, including getting more trees planted.
+Kathryn was elected in 2022.
+She says, “I love Redlands Ward and have been involved in projects to make it greener, including getting more trees planted.
 I will keep working hard and standing up for Redlands.”

 Contact details: